eeriley99/EDI25_26/README.md

-Materials for Engineering and Design II.
+Materials for Engineering and Design I